MerlijnStaps/merlijnstaps.github.io/teaching.md

 * 2019: EEB380, Ecology and Conservation of African Landscapes
 * 2018: EEB311, Animal Behavior

-In 2022, I was <A HREF="https://www.princeton.edu/news/2022/05/13/graduate-students-honored-excellence-teaching" TARGET="_BLANK">recognized</A> with a Graduate Teaching Award for my teaching at Princeton.
+In 2022, I was recognized with a <A HREF="https://www.princeton.edu/news/2022/05/13/graduate-students-honored-excellence-teaching" TARGET="_BLANK">Graduate Teaching Award</A> for my teaching at Princeton.

 From 2022, I also served as <A HREF="https://mcgraw.princeton.edu/about/meet-our-staff/graduate-teaching-fellows" TARGET="_BLANK">Graduate Teaching Fellow</A>, a role which involves training first-time graduate assistants in instruction.